vasa-chi/purescript-book/2 - Getting Started.md

 src: ["src/**/*.purs", "bower_components/**/src/**/*.purs"]
 ```

 This line includes source files from the `bower_components` directory.
-If you have a customer Bower configuration, you may have to change this line accordingly.
+If you have a custom Bower configuration, you may have to change this line accordingly.

 ## NPM or Bower?